 where $T_j^i = \bar{q}_j \gamma_5 q_i^\prime $ denotes the pseudoscalar current with $q_{1,2,3}^{(\prime)}=u, d, s$ quark.
 In Eqs.~(\ref{eq:pffheff0})-(\ref{eq:pffheff2}), the superscript $c$ represents the contribution related to the production form factor.

-Based on the effective Hamiltonians shown above, we can derive the correlation of the color-octet parameters and production form factors among the various $B\to PV$ decay channels.
-These nonperturbative parameters can be expressed through the relevant effective couplings $C_{0,1,2}$.
+Based on the effective Hamiltonians shown above, we can derive the expressions of the color-octet parameters and production form factors among the various $B\to PV$ decay channels in terms of the relevant effective couplings $C_{0,1,2}$.
 To demonstrate the magnitude of symmetry breaking, the ratios $R_{1,2}$ with respect to $C_0$ are employed, rather than direct expressions in terms of the $C_{1,2}$.
-The consequent parameterization of the nonperturbative parameters for various decay channels is tabulated in Tables.~\ref{tab:su3relation}.
+The consequent parametrization of the nonperturbative parameters for various decay channels is tabulated in Table.~\ref{tab:su3relation}.

-With the SU(3) symmetry analysis, for decay channels whose experimental results are not yet available, we can make predictions.

 Due to the relevant CKM matrix elements, the amplitude is divided into three parts, each multiplied by $V_{ub}V_{ud}^*$, $V_{cb}V_{cd}^*$, and $V_{tb}V_{td}^*$.
 In each part, we consider the contributions arising from LO diagrams, NLO diagrams, soft form factors, and color-octet components.
-The Wilson coefficients corresponding to LO and NLO diagrams for $B\to PV$ decay channels are systematically organized in Tables~\ref{tab:wilson1} and \ref{tab:wilson2} in Appendix~\ref{app:wilson}.
-For color-octet contributions, the Wilson coefficients can be deduced from those of the associated LO diagrams.
+The combinations of Wilson coefficients corresponding to LO and NLO diagrams for $B\to PV$ decay channels are systematically organized in Tables~\ref{tab:wilson1} and \ref{tab:wilson2} in Appendix~\ref{app:wilson}.
+For color-octet contributions, the relevant combinations of the Wilson coefficients can be deduced from those of the associated LO diagrams.
 The derivation is also described in Appendix~\ref{app:wilson}.
 For the contribution of soft transition and production form factors, the Wilson coefficients can be obtained from the relevant factorizable emission and annihilation diagrams.
 The details are elaborated in our previous works \cite{Lu:2024jzn}.
 It is necessary to note that the Wilson coefficients associated with the contributions of soft form factors should be taken at the scale $\mu=\mu_c$, because these contributions are from low scale.